gsc – Graphene Shielded Containers¶

 Name of original image (without GSC build).

-Application arguments to be supplied to the application launching inside the Docker container and Graphene.
+Arguments to be supplied to the executable launching inside the Docker container and Graphene.
 Such arguments may only be provided when

 --insecure-argswas specified during gsc build.